Moving a WordPress blog across domains using the shell

 head blog_db_old.sql

-New blog
+New Blog

-Write to new database and WordPress directory
+Write to New Database and WordPress Directory

 mysql -h DB_SERVER -uUSERNAME -p DB_NAME < blog_db_old.sql

-Extract contents of WordPress install into the new domain.
+Extract the contents of the WordPress installation into the new domain:

 tar xvf blog_old.tar.gz -C NEWDOMAIN.COM/

-and enter in the new database details.
+Edit wp-config.php and input the new database details:

 cd NEWDOMAIN.COM